ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 - Mine: Mods you have contributed.
 - Resolved: Mods the creator has responded to and marked as resolved.
 - Pending: Mods that haven't been replied to or marked as resolved.
-- Praises: Mods that have been submitted as a Praise
+- Praises: Mods that have been submitted as a praise
-- All: Every Suggestion, Problem, and Praise posted on the beatmap's difficulty and the beatmapset's general section.
+- All: Every suggestion, problem, and praise posted on the beatmap's difficulty and the beatmapset's general section.

 ### Modding timeline